BBC Introducing in Oxfordshire

-BBC Introducing in Oxfordshire is a local music show in Oxfordshire, and part of the main BBC Introducing brand.
-The show is broadcast between 20:00 and 21:00 on Saturday nights on BBC Oxford and is presented by Dave Gilyeat, Liz Green, and Chris Wood.
+BBC Introducing in Oxfordshire and Berkshire is a local music show in Oxfordshire, and part of the main BBC Introducing brand.
+The show is broadcast between 20:00 and 22:00 on Thursday nights on BBC Oxford and is presented by Dave Gilyeat and Alex West.

 History

 BBC Oxford Introducing began as an internet only radio show, available weekly on the BBC Oxford website and presented by Tim Bearder and Dave Gilyeat.

 The programme then launched on BBC Radio Oxford in March 2005 as 'The Download'.
 It was transmitted on Friday nights for ten weeks, before moving to Saturdays.
 In May 2011 it moved temporarily to Sundays.

 With the launch of the new BBC Introducing brand in 2007 The Download was renamed BBC Oxford Introducing.
 In February 2009, a new tool was launched on the BBC Introducing website to allow users to upload their music directly to the presenters.
 In September 2009 BBC Oxford Introducing launched its own BBC podcast.

 From 2010 the show has curated its own stage at Truck Festival.

+In 2023 the Oxfordshire and Berkshire shows were merged because of BBC cuts.
+It moved to a two-hour slot on Thursdays, with a Saturday repeat.